Help the Rescued Elephants at the Cambodia Elephant Sanctuary

-This programme provides an unforgettable rural experience for volunteers who wish to help rescued elephants that are recuperating from their previous work lives of exploitation in logging and tourism elephant rides.
+This project provides an unforgettable jungle experience for volunteers who wish to help rescued elephants that are recuperating from their previous work lives of exploitation in logging and tourism elephant rides.

 This is done by taking a hands-off approach to the elephants and a hands-on approach to education and welfare improvement, working as much with the local community as with the elephants.